 About the Author

-Sarah Barnes is a level 200 Registered Yoga Teacher, photographer, writer/blogger, communications professional and owner of Modern Warrior Yoga.
-Sarah is an alumni of Texas Tech University where she graduated with International Business and a Photo Communications degrees.
-She recently left her job as the lead spokesperson for Sherwin Alumina Company to explore the world and is currently volunteering at Blue Osa as a blogger, photographer and yoga instructor.
+Sarah Barnes is a level 200 Registered Yoga Teacher, photographer, writer/blogger, communications professional, and owner of Modern Warrior Yoga.
+Sarah is an alumnus of Texas Tech University, where she graduated with an International Business and a Photo Communications degree.
+She recently left her job as the lead spokesperson for Sherwin Alumina Company to explore the world and is currently volunteering at Blue Osa as a blogger, photographer, and yoga instructor.